 Personal now – what outfits and shoes would you normally be found wearing?

-Do you have any favourite shops?
+Do you have any favourite shops or online sites?

 What’s next on your clothes/shoe wish list?